gdbarron/VenafiTppPS/docs/functions/Get-TppPermission.md

 ```

 ### -Attribute
 Retrieve identity attribute values for the users and groups.
 Attributes include Group Membership, Name, Internet Email Address, Given Name, Surname.
+This parameter will be deprecated in a future release.

 ```yaml
 Type: String[]